-Your successor trustee will step in and marshall all of your assets during trust administration.
+Your successor trustee will step in and marshal all of your assets during trust administration.
 Once they have control over all of your assets they will distribute them to your beneficiaries in the manner you wanted.

 Since the assets are owned by the trust and not the deceased person’s name, those assets are not subject to the probate process.
-This is the main benefit of having trust, avoiding probate.
+This is the main benefit of having a trust, avoiding probate.

 - Probate: A Will needs to go through probate court, a Trust does not.